Randa-Saad/Drivers-Frontend/README.md

 To run Application
 1- Run Documentation.sql file on your Microsoft Sql Server Managment first.Its exists into assets folder.
 2- Replace name of server in connection string by yours server's name.
-3- run by IIS Express.
+3- Run by IIS Express.